rodrigarc/orebro_study/README.md

 ### Download and run analysis

-1. Open the terminal and clone the repository.
+Open the terminal and clone the repository.
 ```
 git clone git@github.com:rodrigarc/orebro_study.git
 ```

+#### 1. RStudio

-3. Navigate to the project directory.
-If you are using RStudio, open the project by clicking on the `orebro_study.Rproj` file.
+Navigate to the project directory.
+Open the project by clicking on the `orebro_study.Rproj` file.

-4. To restore the project environment, run the following command in the R console:
+To restore the project environment, run the following command in the R console:
 ```
 renv::restore()
 ```

+#### 2. Terminal
 To just access the HTML file of the rendered R markdown run.
 ```
 bash src/render_Rmd.sh